-The aim of this study is twinfold.
-First, using SERVQUAL model, we examined significant relationships in the six service quality dimensions (tangibility/physical aspects, reliability, responsiveness, assurance, empathy and perceived network quality) by evaluating customers' satisfaction of the GSM telecommunication firm.
-Secondly, we examined the impact of the Six service quality dimensions on customer perceptions of service delivered by the firm (see Fig. 1).
+The aims of this study are twofold: First, using SERVQUAL model, we examined significant differences in the six service quality dimensions (tangibility/physical aspects, reliability, responsiveness, assurance, empathy and perceived network quality) by evaluating customers' satisfaction of the GSM telecommunication firm.
+Secondly, we examined the impact of the six service quality dimensions on customer perceptions of service delivered by the firm (see Fig. 1).

-Fig. 1: Research Framework Reliability Responsiveness Customer Assurance Satisfaction Tangibility Empathy Perceived Network Quality
+Fig. 1: Research Framework

-The five hypotheses are as follows:
+The Six hypotheses are as follows:

-- H1: Tangibility will have a significant impact on customer satisfaction - H2: Reliability will have a significant impact on customer satisfaction - H3: Responsiveness will have a significant impact on customer satisfaction - H4: Assurance will have a significant impact on customer satisfaction - H5: Empathy will have a significant impact on customer satisfaction - H6: Perceived network quality will have significant impact on customer satisfaction
+H1: Tangibility will have a significant impact on Customer Satisfaction

+H2: Reliability will have a significant impact on Customer Satisfaction

+H3: Responsiveness will have a significant impact on Customer Satisfaction

+- H4: Assurance will have a significant impact on Customer Satisfaction - H5: Empathy will have a significant impact on Customer Satisfaction - H6: Perceived Network Quality will have significant impact on Customer Satisfaction